 - What should I expect on shoot days?

-- What should the final product look like?
+- What should my finished indie movie look like?

-An indie film can be considered “independent” for many reasons.
-Generally speaking, there is no major film studio attached and no executive producers telling you what you can or cannot shoot.
-That means budgets typically range from modest ($100,000 to $20 million) to shoestring ($10)—but the story also has space to challenge the systematic Hollywood movie formula.
+An indie film is any movie made without a major film studio or big production company attached.
+That means no executive producers telling you what you can or cannot shoot, and that budgets typically range from modest ($100,000 to $20 million) to shoestring ($10)—but the story also has space to challenge the systematic Hollywood movie formula.

 As a filmmaker, working outside the studio system can allow you to focus solely on the story you’d like to tell.
-An indie film can be a great way to showcase your talent; you can use it as a calling card as your career advances.
+An indie film can be a great way to showcase your talent, and you can use it as a calling card as your career advances.

-Grants are a good place to begin looking for funding.
-No Film School compiles a seasonal list of grants available to filmmakers; check back to see what’s new.
+Grants are a good place to begin looking for funding, so be sure to check with resources like Film Independent for potential funding opportunities.
 You’ll also want to consider the following: